 Kate Holmquist, Vice-Chair, APA International Division, Principal Planner, WerkSTADT Urban Planning: The Role of Planning in SDG Implementation

 Moderated by Robin Scholetzky, APA International Division, speakers will share global perspectives and experience in planning for SDG implementation, and the central role of Planners and Placemakers.

 Kwadwo Afari Gyan: Housing Affordability implications for regional planning of Drainage Infrastructure, and inclusivity of decision-making

 Imran Ali Sultan: Global thoughts influencing private cities in Pakistan

 Md.
 Nazmus Sadat

 About World Town Planning Day

 World Town Planning Day is celebrated in 30 countries on four continents each November.
-It is a special day to recognize and promote the role of planning in creating livable communities.
+It is a special day to recognize and promote the role of planners and planning in creating healthy, prosperous communities.

-World Town Planning Day presents an excellent opportunity to look at planning from a global perspective, and APA encourages its members to consider planning challenges and solutions around the globe on that day.
+World Town Planning Day presents an excellent opportunity to look at planning ideals from a global perspective: